Crossbow

 In modern times, firearms have largely supplanted bows and crossbows as weapons of war, but crossbows remain widely used for competitive shooting sports and hunting, and for relatively silent shooting.

 Terminology

-A crossbowman is sometimes called an arbalist, or historically an arbalister.
+A crossbowman is sometimes called an arbalist, also spelled arbelist, or historically an arbalister.
+An extensive list of archaic words for medieval crossbowmen is given by Payne-Gallwey.
+Richardson, in his 1839 dictionary, did not make specific reference to the crossbow in his definition of arbalist: "One who casts or shoots from a bow."
+Hansard (1841) used the word arbalister for a cross-bowman (sic), the same usage as Webster and Johnson who reserved the word arbalist for the crossbow itself.
+Smith uses arbalist to describe a maker of crossbows.

 Arrow, bolt and quarrel are all suitable terms for crossbow projectiles, as was vire historically.

 The lath, also called the prod, is the bow of the crossbow.
 According to W. F. Peterson, prod came into usage in the 19th century as a result of mistranslating rodd in a 16th-century list of crossbow effects.

 The stock (a modern term derived from the equivalent concept in firearms) is the wooden body on which the bow is mounted, although the medieval tiller is also used.

 The lock refers to the release mechanism, including the string, sears, trigger lever, and housing.

 Construction

 Qin and Western Han dynasty crossbow trigger pieces.